brucek/brucek.github.io/_drafts/power-irv.md

 {% include iframe.html url="/play/election7.html" %}
 {: election}

-Anyways - I haven't done the math here, but if good old William Poundstone ran Power IRV through his Bayesian Regret-ometer<sup>*</sup> and updated his chart
+Anyways - I haven't done the math on this, but if good old William Poundstone ran Power IRV through his Bayesian Regret-ometer<sup>*</sup> and updated his chart

 \* (what is Bayesian Regret?
 It's like the computational inverse of happiness.
 Yeah, go and [read up on that](https://www.rangevoting.org/BayRegDum.html) why don't you?
 You'll get it *right away*)
 {: small}